torinrettig/Starplatinum87.github.io/_posts/2020-10-21-Seattle_AirBnB_Project_Writeup.md

 <img src="{{ site.baseurl }}/images/airbnb_seattle_project/Screen Shot 2020-10-20 at 1.20.18 PM.png" style="zoom: 50%;" />

-- **New Year's would appear to be the time we see the greatest spike in occupancy for AirBnB in Seattle**, as occupancy never gets close to that level throughout the rest of the year.
+- **New Year's would appear to be the time we see the greatest spike in occupancy for Airbnb in Seattle**, as occupancy never gets close to that level throughout the rest of the year.

 **Spring Break**